PubData/usnationaldebtfeed/README.md

 # usnationaldebtfeed
-Syndiated Feed (Atom) of the recent U.S. Public Debt
+Syndiated Feed (Atom) of the recent U.S. National Public Debt

 ## Synopsis
 The U.S. Treasury publishes a feed (RSS) daily with various metrics regarding the debt.